 - If you re-join within 5 years and have previous standard membership of the FPS 2006 the final salary link and normal retirement age (60) for your deferred benefit will be reinstated.

-- If you re-join within 5 years and have previous special membership of the FPS 2006 the final salary link for your deferred benefit will be reinstated, although the benefit remains payable from the deferred payment age of 60.
+- If you re-join within 5 years and have previous special membership of the FPS 2006 the final salary link and normal retirement age (55) for your deferred benefit will be reinstated.

 The Pensions Act 2008 introduced new pension rules for all employers in the UK called automatic enrolment.
 It means that your FRA will have to opt you back (or ‘re-enrol’ you) in to a pension scheme every 3 years.
 You will then have the choice to opt out again.